 Building on Zaleznik’s work, John P. Kotter argued that effectively managing organizations required a balance between management and leadership, which are two different things.

 Here are some of the key differences between a manager and an effective leader:

 - Managers follow processes and prioritize stability and control.
 Leaders are more willing to challenge the status quo and tend to be more patient with chaos and a lack of structure.

 - Managers are focused on specific processes, including planning, budgeting, organizing, and staffing.
 Leaders are concerned with creating a vision and effectively guiding people through change.

-- Managers usually have a position of authority in organizational hierarchy.
+- Managers usually have positional authority in organizational hierarchy.
 Leaders may have authority, but it’s not a necessary condition for demonstrating leadership.
-People at any level in the organization can be leaders.
+People at any level in the organization can be great leaders.

 - Managers exercise control to get their teams to deliver the desired results.
 Leaders encourage autonomy so that team members are self-motivated to do what is needed.

 It is important to note that these differences don't make one approach better than the other.
 Organizations need strong managers as well as effective leaders.
 However, it has been argued that many organizations today are over-managed and under-led.
 This makes it important for more people to develop effective leadership skills.